riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 1.  **Temperature Dependence of Resistivity**: CFET predicts $\rho \propto \sqrt{T}$ (since $\rho \propto 1/\tau$, and $\tau \propto \lambda/v_{th}$, $v_{th} \propto \sqrt{T}$), but experimentally, $\rho \propto T$ for pure metals.
 2.  **Specific Heat of Electrons ($C_{el}$)**: CFET predicts a significant electronic contribution to specific heat ($C_{el} = \frac{3}{2}R$ per mole), which is much larger (about 100 times) than experimentally observed values.
 3.  **Conductivity Variations with Electron Concentrations**: CFET suggests $\sigma \propto n$, implying metals with more valence electrons would be better conductors.
 However, copper (1 valence electron) conducts better than aluminum (3 valence electrons), contradicting this.
-4.  **Hall Effect**: CFET predicts a negative Hall coefficient for all metals (as electrons are negatively charged carriers).
+4.  **Hall Effect**: CFET predicts a negative Hall coefficient for all metals (because electrons are negatively charged carriers).
 Experimentally, some metals (e.g., Zinc, Cadmium) show a positive Hall coefficient.

+**5. What is a distribution function?**

+A **distribution function** is a mathematical function that describes how particles (or states, or properties) are distributed across different values of a relevant variable (e.g., energy, velocity, momentum) within a system.
+In statistical mechanics, these functions quantify the probability of finding a particle in a particular state or energy level at a given temperature.
+They are fundamental for characterizing the statistical behavior of large ensembles of particles.
+(Refer to [Core Notes.md](#distribution-functions) for more detail).

+**6. Write a brief review of Maxwell-Boltzmann distribution function.**

+The **Maxwell-Boltzmann (MB) distribution function** is a classical statistical distribution used to describe the energies or speeds of distinguishable particles (like atoms or molecules in an ideal gas) at thermal equilibrium.

+*   **Key Features:**
+    *   **Classical Particles:** It applies to classical particles where quantum effects and inter-particle interactions (like the Pauli Exclusion Principle) are negligible.
+Particles are considered distinguishable.
+    *   **Energy Distribution:** The probability $P(E)$ of a particle being in a state with energy $E$ is proportional to $e^{-E/k_B T}$, where $k_B$ is the Boltzmann constant and $T$ is the absolute temperature.
+This implies that higher energy states are exponentially less likely to be occupied than lower energy states.
+    *   **No State Limit:** There is no restriction on how many particles can occupy the same energy state.
+    *   **Thermal Velocity (in CFET):** In the context of the Classical Free Electron Theory (CFET), electrons are assumed to obey Maxwell-Boltzmann statistics.
+This leads to the prediction that the average kinetic energy of a free electron is $\frac{3}{2}k_B T$, and their thermal velocity is $v_{th} = \sqrt{\frac{3k_B T}{m}}$.

+*   **Review in Context of CFET:** The CFET uses the Maxwell-Boltzmann distribution to model electron energies.
+While this simplified the theory, it led to several significant drawbacks, such as the incorrect prediction for the electronic specific heat (vastly overestimating it) and the wrong temperature dependence for resistivity.
+These failures ultimately highlighted the necessity of quantum mechanical treatment for electrons in metals.
+(Refer to [Core Notes.md](#maxwell-boltzmann-distribution-function) for more detail).

 ---

 ## Quantum Free Electron Theory (QFET)

-**5. Briefly outline the features of quantum free electron theory.**
+**7. Briefly outline the features of quantum free electron theory.**

 The Quantum Free Electron Theory (QFET) emerged from the failings of CFET and incorporates quantum mechanics:
 *   Electrons are treated as quantum particles obeying **Fermi-Dirac statistics** instead of classical Maxwell-Boltzmann statistics.